zenml-io/zenml/examples/airflow_orchestration/README.md

 ![Dag](assets/DAG.png)

-Note that this tutorial installs and deploys Airflow locally on your machine, but in a production you might be already have a deployed Airflow instance.
+Note that this tutorial installs and deploys Airflow locally on your machine, but in a production setting you might be already have a deployed Airflow instance.

 # 🖥 Run it locally

 ## ⏩ SuperQuick `airflow_local` run

-If you're really in a hurry, and you want just to see this example pipeline run, without wanting to fiddle around with all the individual installation and configuration steps, just run the following:
+If you're really in a hurry and just want to see this example pipeline run without wanting to fiddle around with all the individual installation and configuration steps, just run the following: